AaltoICMCourse/AaltoICMCourse.github.io/_posts/examples-unity/2018-10-15-ICM-example-unity-GAN-2DPlane.md

     </div>
 </div><!-- /.row -->
 The 3D ball example is located under [Assets/UnityTensorflow/Examples/GAN2DPlane](https://github.com/tcmxx/UnityTensorflowKeras/tree/master/Assets/UnityTensorflow/Examples/GAN2DPlane) directory.

+For more information about this example, see [Here](https://github.com/tcmxx/UnityTensorflowKeras/blob/master/Documents/ExamplesList.md#gan2dplane).

 Go [Here](https://github.com/tcmxx/UnityTensorflowKeras/blob/master/Documents/Training-GAN.md) to see the instruction of how to use the basic GAN in Unity.

 ### Exercises
 #### Exercise 1